 Once we have identified evidence for each of our course objectives, we can then design assessments that will allow us to measure that evidence.
 For the first year Hebrew class, perhaps we would choose a suitable narrative passage, provide a list of definitions for any unfamiliar vocabulary words, and ask students to translate the passage using only the provided list of vocabulary help.

-Finally, we design the learning activities and content that will help students achieve the assessments we have designed.
-It may be surprising to see content as the final step in the process–that is why it is called ‘backward design.’
+After thinking about our assessment strategy, we design course content that will help students achieve the assessments we have designed.
+It may be surprising to see content so far down in the process–that is why it is called ‘backward design.’
 Following this process helps us make decisions about how to narrow the scope of the course content.
 We do not have enough time to teach everything there is to know about our subject in one course, so of necessity we must be selective.
 By designing the assessments first we can make our decisions about what content to include based on what students will need to know in order to successfully complete the assessments.
 There will be a lot of Hebrew grammar concepts to learn and vocabulary to memorize for students to get to the point of being able to translate a passage at the end of first year Hebrew.
 But because we have identified a narrative passage as our assessment focus, we can set aside topics pertaining to Hebrew poetry as not relevant.
+Organizing our course content in a course blueprint can help us make decisions about what content is needed.